-The Audio System has a built-in diagnostics function.
-If a fault is detected, a fault code is generated to help dealer technicians to diagnose the fault.
+The audio system has a built-in diagnostics function.
+If a fault is detected, a error code is generated to help workshop technicians to diagnose the fault.
 Below are the codes for some faults that you might be able to rectify yourself.